-Open the phone and press the Voice Command key and on the keypad.
+Shortcut With the flip open, press the Clear/Voice Command Key CLET on the keypad.

 The Voice Commands feature has several settings which allow you to customize how you want to use it.
-Access Voice Commands, then press the Right Select key Settings.
+Access Voice Commands, then press the Right Soft Key [Settings].